 - Considering short-term and long-term goals

 The very question of whether Artificial Intelligence will ever replace humans assumes that humans and machines are interchangeable.
-But the truth is that we are not.
+But the truth is that we aren’t.

 And here’s why: